kyle-n/kyle-n.github.io/index.md

 #### Frontend developer, ServiceCore (October 2019 - Present)

 * Designed, built and tested new features for ServiceCore.com, a consumer-facing Angular 7/Angular.js enterprise application
-* Promoted from junior to full developer within 6 months for "brilliant" work and professional development
+* Promoted from junior to full developer within 6 months for "brilliant" work
-* Helped design user interfaces and build components for the frontend
+* Helped design user interfaces and build components to display and update complex data
-* Began and led a project to implement frontend unit, integration and end-to-end tests
+* Began and led a project to implement frontend tests
-* Worked in an Agile scrum system
+* Worked in a Scrum and Kanban system
-* Helped design and test backend systems to sync customer data with QuickBooks Desktop and Online

 #### Junior frontend developer, ServiceCore (April 2019 - October 2019)